 We Settled for $260K

-After negotiating with CNA for almost two months, we settled the Uber driver’s personal injury claim for $260,000.
+I negotiated with CNA for almost two months.
+We then settled the Uber driver’s personal injury claim for $260,000.

 This is a great result given that he didn’t have surgery.
 A very, very small percentage of personal injury cases without surgery result in a $260,000 settlement.